qfcy/Python-gravity-simulator/README.md

 using physical formulas including universal gravitation to calculate the orbits of celestial bodies
 and verifying Kepler's three laws and the first and second cosmic velocities.
 It supports tracking, switching planets and launching simple "spaceships",
-with module tkinter (turtle) or pygame for graphics.
+with module tkinter (partially combined with turtle) or pygame for graphics.
 You're able to create a universe belonging to yourself in this program.
-Additionally, this project can be further expanded to research other physical problems.
+Additionally, this project can be further extended to research other physical problems.
 **The English introduction is placed below the Chinese version.**

 项目源代码 (Project source code)：https://github.com/qfcy/python-gravity-simulator